Course Summary

 when booking.

-- Discounts are available for
+Discounts may be available for

 sending more than one delegate from the same organisation.